 US Patent: 10,565,996

 Filed: June 1, 2016

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for performing speaker identification.
-In some implementations, data identifying a media item including the speech of a speaker is received.
-Based on the received data, one or more other media items that include the speech of the speaker are identified.
-One or more search results are generated that each reference a respective media item of the one or more other media items that include the speech of the speaker.
-The one or more search results are provided for display.
+In some implementations, data identifying a media item, including the speech of a speaker, is received.
+Based on the received data, one or more other media items that include the speaker’s speech are identified.
+One or more search results are generated that each reference a respective media item of one or more other media items that include the speaker’s speech.
+One or more search results are provided for display.